-The latter type of obligations exists mainly outside Germany and totaled €21 million in 2014 (2013: €13 million).
+The latter type of obligations exists mainly outside Germany and totaled €14 million in 2015 (2014: €21 million).
 External funding where LANXESS can assert reimbursement claims mainly pertains to LANXESS Pension Trust e.V.
-No additional funding was provided to LANXESS Pension Trust e.V in 2014 or 2013.
+No additional funding was provided to LANXESS Pension Trust e.V in 2015 or 2014.

-The disposals result from the divestment of Perlon-Monofil GmbH, Dormagen, Germany.
+The business combinations and disposals in the prior year related to the divestment of Perlon-Monofil GmbH, Dormagen, Germany.